STAMP ISSUES RELATED TO ICAO (1945-1977)

 The Post Office Department of Canada announced this stamp with the following News Releases and glossy publicity photo of the stamp (die proof, demonetized with a diagonal white line).

-Real photograph used to publicize the stamp issued to commemorate the International Civil Aviation Organisation (ICAO).
+Real photograph (press release photograph) used to publicize the stamp issued to commemorate the International Civil Aviation Organisation (ICAO).

 Canadian Post Office in-store advertising poster for the June 1955 International Civil Aviation Organization commemorative stamp.
 8 x 13 in.